 We are a work in progress.
 Tulane doctors have been caring for the people of New Orleans and the surrounding areas since 1834.
 Our complex history is filled with examples when we have proudly served our community, and painful examples of when we have fallen short.
 We recommit to developing and growing a workforce that reflects the rich diversity of race, of gender, of religious belief, of national origin, of ethnicity, of age, of ability, and of sexual orientation found in the unique community and culture of New Orleans.

-Diversity is not simply a box to check, but a way to create a strong program that is deeply intertwined in the fabric of our community.
-Again, we are committed to providing a training environment intolerant of discrimination against any individual based on race, gender, religious belief, national origin, ethnicity, age, disability, gender, or sexual orientation.
-It is our goal that all residents and fellows feel supported and mentored and are provided with equal access to opportunities for professional growth and advancement.
+We seek to understand and invest resources into recruiting, supporting, and retaining a diverse physician workforce that includes members from groups that have been historically marginalized and underrepresented in medicine.
+In doing so, we understand the importance of providing a training environment intolerant of discrimination against any individual on the basis of race, gender, religious belief, national origin, ethnicity, age, disability, gender, or sexual orientation.
+It is our goal that all fellows feel supported and mentored and are provided with equal access to opportunities for professional growth and advancement.